ethereum/solidity-blog/_posts/2022-04-8-announcing-the-underhanded-contest-winners-2022.md

 ## Trick us at the next Underhanded Solidity Contest, anon!

 Once again, the Underhanded Solidity Contest showed interesting anti-patterns and intriguing ways to embed malicious exploits into smart contract systems.
-We can't wait to see what you
+We can't wait to see what you come up with next time!

 Thanks to [ChainSecurity](https://chainsecurity.com/), [ConsenSys Diligence](https://diligence.consensys.net/), [Immunefi](https://immunefi.com/), [Solidified](https://solidified.io/), [Trail of Bits](https://www.trailofbits.com/), [Paradigm](https://www.paradigm.xyz/), the [Ethereum Foundation](https://ethereum.foundation/) for their support!